 - Rituals and Traditions: The systematized ways people interact and recognize each other.

-- Moral Responsibility: The feeling of a responsibility to individual members and the community as a whole.
+- Moral Responsibility: The feeling of responsibility toward individual members and the community as a whole.18

 Shared consciousness and moral responsibility are linked to the way in which the members believe the future should be; rituals and traditions allow them to separate members of their community from people who are outsiders.

-In forming these communities, members can develop an oppositional loyalty that can result in a decrease in the chance that members will shop the competition and increase the likelihood of buying new products from the brand they identify with.
+In forming these communities, members can develop an oppositional loyalty that can decrease the chance that members will shop the competition and increase the likelihood of buying new products from the brand they identify with.19

 Through these groups, members can regularly experience their ideals through each other and the brand: Harley has its Harley Owners Group, Apple has its Apple User Groups, and fans of Star Trek have their conventions around the country.